 The Conservatory was completed in November 2008 and has since become the most popular function room in the Castle.
 The work took about two years.
 With a panoramic view overlooking the Craig-y-Nos Country Park, the room is popular with both wedding and conference clients and can seat up to 130.

 The room is mainly used for Wedding Breakfasts, but we discourage its use as a disco room at night due to its proximity to the bedrooms.
 Instead we use the main function room for the night ‘do’.

-RESTORATION OF MAIN CONSERVATORY TO PROVIDE SECOND FUNCTION ROOM
+TO PROVIDE SECOND FUNCTION ROOM

 We had previously restored the old Aviary to house the hot tub.
 The problem with restoring the Aviary and making it into a smart spa and sports room, was that we had an eyesore next to it – the Conservatory with its falling down roof and rotten windows.
 This was a leaky derelict building fit for nothing, with water streaming into it for decades.
 Most of the roof was rotten and the original felt covering had long disintegrated, exposing the internal wood planks to the elements.

-As for the 130 year old windows, these as you can see from our conservatory renovation page were in a sorry state.
+As for the 130 year old windows, these as you can see in the pictures on this page were in a sorry state.
 The top third of the old windows was original while the lower two thirds were large modern panes installed in the Hospital era, probably in the 1950’s/ 1960’s, when the Conservatory was used as a TB ward for children.
 There are picture of the Conservatory both as a hospital ward and in Adelina Patti's day here (note the childrens' metal beds).

 Our original thoughts were to fence it off so it could not be seen from the spa.
 However the water pouring in through the leaky roof was introducing water into our new toilets for the spa area and flooding the neighbouring Breakfast Room (resulting in damp lime-stained walls and peeling wallpaper).